GreenmaskIO/greenmask/docs/built_in_transformers/standard_transformers/random_day_of_week.md

 ## Description

-Utilizing the `faker` library, the `RandomDayOfWeek` transformer generates names of days (e. g., Monday, Tuesday) at random.
+Utilizing the `faker` library, the `RandomDayOfWeek` transformer generates names of days (e.g., Monday, Tuesday) at random.
 This transformer can be applied to any text or varchar column in a database, introducing variability and realism into data sets that need to represent days of the week in a non-specific manner.

 ## Example: Populate random days of the week for the `work_schedule` table